jmgirard/jmgirard/README.md

 ### Hi there, I'm Jeffrey Girard!

 I'm an Assistant Professor in the [Department of Psychology][kupsych] at the [University of Kansas][ku].
-I work in clinical psychology and explore the links between mental health and nonverbal behavior.
+I work in clinical psychology and explore the links between mental health, affect, and interpersonal functioning.
 I collaborate with computer scientists and clinicians to develop technologies that support clinical practice.
 I use observational methods to quantify facial expressions and other behavioral signals.
 My main goal is to understand the role that behavioral signals play in emotion and interpersonal communication.
 I use data science techniques from statistics, machine learning, and software engineering to address research challenges.
 I love to develop, share, and teach about tools that increase scientific rigor and openness.

 *Lab Website:* https://affcom.ku.edu